 Mishima stated: “The most appropriate type of daily life for me was a day-by-day world destruction; peace was the most difficult and abnormal state to live in.”

-In Mishima, you can imagine the energy of the past and where the individual is visionary.
-Therefore, the failings in his life, like the failings of all people; must be brushed aside because to ignore Mishima’s writing is to ignore a potent force within the literary energy of Japan.
+In Mishima, the past seems alive based on his words and the last moments of his life.
+Hence the failings in his life must be brushed aside because to ignore Mishima’s writing is to ignore a potent force within the literary energy of Japan.

 Modern Tokyo News is part of the Modern Tokyo Times group

 http://moderntokyotimes.com Modern Tokyo Times – International News and Japan News

 http://sawandjay.com Modern Tokyo Times – Fashion